mherling/DistrictHeatSim/README.md

 # heating_network_generation

-work in progress, currently not all files uploaded

 This project focuses on generating and analyzing heating networks using geospatial data.
 It integrates geographic information system (GIS) functionality with network analysis to model and simulate heating networks.

 # Usage